tamhinsf/AzureMonitor4Siem/README.md

 AzureMonitor4Siem makes it easy to setup [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-azure-monitor) and download the Azure activity logs it provides to a Windows, macOS, or Linux computer.
 From there, you can quickly setup a log file-based integration with a SIEM, analytics tool, or monitoring solution of your choice.

 Want to do more?
+Need to replace AzLog?
 No problem!
 Feel free to use our project and source code as a starter kit.

 ## How It Works
 Azure Monitor enables you to [stream Azure activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-stream-activity-logs-event-hubs) into an [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs/).
 A client application can then connect to Event Hub and download the activity logs placed into it.